gitlabhq/gitlab-runner/docs/install/kubernetes.md

 `kubectl apply -f runner_deployment.yml`

-The new runner will now show up in the GitLab web UI at the appropriate level (instance, group or project)
+The new runner will now show up in the GitLab web UI at the appropriate level (instance, group or project).

 For more details see [Kubernetes executor](../executors/kubernetes.md) and the [[runners.kubernetes] section of advanced configuration](../configuration/advanced-configuration.md#the-runners-kubernetes-section).